Filip-Tomasko/Jewish-Invasion/Ideas/Missions.md

 ### x = 1

 - [x] (1,1) / Jewish Brothers / The Israeli are our only remaining brothers in faith.
 It is our duty to secure an alliance with them
   - Alliance with Israel
   - Adm +100; perm claims on 298 + 223; Modifier "Jewish Reputation" till end: +1 Dip Rep, Missionary Strength +1%

-- [ ] (1,2) / Jewish monuments / Foreign people have built great buildings that are rather lacking.
+- [x] (1,2) / Jewish Monuments / Foreign people have built great buildings that are rather lacking.
 It is our duty to conquer teir lands and improve these building with our skill / (1,1)
   - have Ait Benhaddou (4568) and Alhambra (223) on lvl 3
   - Prestige +50; Adm/Dip/Mil +100; Modifier "Monument Holder" till end: Liberty Desire in Subjects -10%, Adm Eff -5%, Caravan Power +5%, Global Trade Power +1%